bowman2001/perplexdoc/content/news/first-release/index.md

 This site and especially the [documentation section](/doc) are a demonstration and a test of the theme.

-Until I make an announcement in the Hugo forum, the overview in the documentation for seasoned Hugo users will be ready:
+Until I announce the release in the Hugo forum, the overview in the documentation for seasoned Hugo users will be ready:

 - The usual [one-page Markdown demonstration](/doc/overview/markdown)